charleshagen/website/_posts/software/2025-01-03-rename-images.md

 <!-- PATTERNING -->
 ### Patterning
 {:style="margin-top:2.5rem;"}
 RenameImages implements patterning with support for free text, regex group content, and FITS header values.
 Substituted values also accept formatting flags.
 All generated IDs are guaranteed to be unique and valid automatically.
-It is important to remember that image identifiers in Pixinsight can only contain alphanumerics and underscores and must not start with a number.
+It is important to remember that image identifiers in PixInsight can only contain alphanumerics and underscores and must not start with a number.
 {:style="margin-left:0.5rem; margin-bottom:1.5rem;"}

 **Free Text**
 {:style="margin-left:0.5rem; margin-bottom:0rem;"}
-Any free text can be used, however it will automatically be converted to conform to Pixinsight's naming requirements.
+Any free text can be used, however it will automatically be converted to conform to PixInsight's naming requirements.
 {:style="margin-left:1.5rem; margin-bottom:1.5rem;"}

 **Regex Group**